ambar-ashish/interview-prep/data-structures/leetcode/Pattern.md

 Intersection of Two Arrays - done but can be optimized

 **SubArray**
-Maximum Subarray
+Maximum Subarray - in progress
-Subarray Sum Equals K
+Subarray Sum Equals K - in progress
-Maximum Product Subarray
+Maximum Product Subarray - in progress
-Minimum Size Subarray Sum
-Continuous Subarray Sum
+Minimum Size Subarray Sum - need to work on it Continuous Subarray Sum - in progress

 **Binary Search**

-First Bad Version
+First Bad Version - in progress
 Pow(x, n)

 **Linked List**